RinGol: The combination of a ring and a goal. A cooperative and inclusive sport.

 It was invented by a group of PE teachers with the intention of creating at alternative for pupils who have difficulty participating in competitive sport.
 It was born out of a real demand in class to have a greater level of participation in physical activity from more students and to promote sport for certain children with sporting difficulties both in and out of school.
 The sport unites essential elements of a variety of popular sports including: football, basketball, volleyball, handball and rugby.

-RinGol: Is a sport that is played with only one touch (per player) on a rectangular pitch, between 2 mixed teams of either 7 or 8 players.
+RinGol: Is a sport that is played with two strokes maximum (per player) on a rectangular pitch, between 2 mixed teams of either 7 or 8 players.
 The objective is to score points by shooting the ball in either the opponents goal or ring.
 Players can hit /pass the ball using any part of the body except the head and fist and they cannot hold the ball inside the opponent’s area.

 Essential equipment: a ring of 60 cm in diameter fixed onto the crossbar of each goal.